amaanmakhani/Codingprojects/README.md

 - CSC 230 (Assembly)
   - Intro to assembly and embedded systems
 - Seng 265 (C and Python)
-  - Software development methods and testing teqnichyes
+  - Software development methods and testing techniques
   - Testers are in the automatic testers folder
+ - CSC 225 (Java)
+  - Data structures and algorithms I
+  - Implementation of algorithms
 - Automatic testers (scripting unix and windows)
   - test scripts for assignments

-## Code contained from the following projects:
+## Code contained from the Gradebook app project:
-- Grade calculator app functions (swift)
+- Currently in a private branch.
+To view please reach out to me.